DrakeHunterK7/SOEN-341-Fall-2021-TEAM-300/README.md

 Stack Bubbling

 ### - Description:
-This project developed in the course of SOEN341 at Concordia Unviersity.This web app will allow user to post question that users want to ask and answer question by other users.
+This project was developed in the course of SOEN 341 at Concordia University.
+This web app allows users to post questions that can be answered by other users.

-### - Objective :
+### - Objective:
-Develop asking and answering platform, with goal to create the simple version of Stack Overlow
+To develop a question and answer platform.
+The goal is to create a simple version of Stack Overflow.

 ### - Core Features:
-- Asking and answering questions
+- Ask and answer questions
-- Voting on the answers
+- Vote on the answers
-- Deciding the best answer
+- Decide the best answer
-- Editing personal Info and other's personal Info
-- Login/Logout
+- User registration/login/logout (Proposal to TA)

 <br/>